Silkville, Kansas

 Silkville is a ghost town in Williamsburg Township, Franklin County, Kansas, United States.
 It was located approximately two miles southwest of Williamsburg at the intersection of U.S. 50 highway and Arkansas Road.

 The settlement was founded in the late 1800s by a Frenchman named Ernest de Boissière, who believed in Fourierian utopian socialism.
 Silkville was a sericulture-based settlement, and remuneration was based what each settler could produce.
 Silkville's silk was praised at the Centennial Exposition in Philadelphia in 1876, but loss of settlers and difficulty in selling the silk resulted in the settlement's collapse.
-Today, only a few buildings remain.
+Only a few buildings remain.

 History

 Silkville was established in 1870 by a Frenchman named Ernest de Boissière, who was born in 1810 to an ancient French aristocratic family.
 Boissière espoused radical political opinions inspired by the utopian socialist philosophy of Charles Fourier.
 This put him in danger with Napoleon III, who came into power in 1851 and named himself emperor of the Second French Empire.
 Soon thereafter, Boissière was forced into exile and moved to America, where he first settled in the port city of New Orleans.
 In this new city, he set up a shipping line.
 However, because he poured some of his money into supporting orphaned black children, he garnered heavy criticism from wealthy whites; desiring to escape the hostile opinions of his neighbors, Boissière was left with no choice but to leave the American South.
 He then decided to move to Franklin County, Kansas, an area he believed was well-suited for establishing a utopic community.
 In 1869, Boissière purchased between 3000 and 3500 acres of land in the county from the Kansas Educational Association of the Methodist Episcopal Church and went about setting up his intentional settlement.

 An 1884 photograph, showing students and teachers gathered at the Silkville school house.

 After operating under myriad names, including Kansas Cooperative Farm, Prairie Home, and Valeton, Boissière's colony came to be known as Silkville, as it was intended to be a Fourierian commune that survived via silk production.
 The first building that Boissière constructed was a massive abode that others in the area referred to simply as the "Chateau".
 For a time the largest manor in the state, this house boasted sixty-rooms that could comfortably hold between 50–100 people.
 The building was also home to a huge library filled with 2,500 books, tomes, and other volumes.
 Boissière also erected a stone cocoonery and planted thousands of mulberry trees to feed his silkworms.
 These groves were later joined by hundreds of peach, apple and ailanthus trees, as well as over a thousand grape vines.
 To educate the children of the colony, Boissière established a school that, according to author and historian Daniel Fitzgerald, was "the first in Kansas in which the instructors attempted to teach the contemporary world literature of the day".